Gremialismo: Role in military dictatorship youth policy

-One of the first measures of the military dictatorship that came to power though the 1973 coup d'etat was to set up the Secretaría Nacional de la Juventud (SNJ, National Youth Office), which was done on October 28, 1973, even before the Declaration of Principles of the junta made in March 1974.
+One of the first measures of the military dictatorship of Chile that came to power though the 1973 coup d'etat was to set up the Secretaría Nacional de la Juventud (SNJ, National Youth Office), which was done on October 28, 1973, even before the Declaration of Principles of the junta made in March 1974.
 It was a way of mobilizing sympathetic elements of the civil society in support for the dictatorship.
 The SNJ was created by the advice of Jaime Guzmán and was an example of the dictatorship adopting gremialism.
 Some right-wing student union leaders like Andrés Allamand were skeptical to the attempts as they were moulded from above and gathered disparate figures such as Miguel Kast, Antonio Vodanovic and Jaime Guzmán.
 Allamand and other young right-wingers also resented the dominance of gremialism in the SNJ since they considered it to be a closed gremialist club.

 From 1975 to 1980, the SNJ arranged a series of ritualized acts in cerro Chacarillas reminiscent of Francoist Spain.
 The policy towards the sympathetic youth contrasted with the murder, surveillance, and forced disappearances that dissident youth faced from the regime.
 Most of the SJN's documents were reportedly destroyed by the dictatorship in 1988.

+Similar ideology in Argentina

+In the 1940s in Argentina, a movement emerged that reclaimed the role of intermediate social bodies, reconciling the medieval guilds with the modern structures of capitalism in the economy.
+A gremialismo obrero, patronal and intellectual developed.